Divergent-Discourses/TibNormCSV/README.md

 - When adding a new entry to a table, it's recommended to verify the success of the replacement and ensure that it doesn't impact other replacements, and to visualise the differences before and after adding the line for confirmation using a [diff-tool](https://www.site24x7.com/tools/diff-checker.html).
 - A character with a vowel, e.g., ཏེ (length=2), or a ligature, e.g., བཀྲམས (length=5), are computationally regarded as multiple characters.
 Thus, for example, if you refer to ཏ as a consonant, you should use regular expression, so that ཏ with any vowel is also included.
 - When adding an abbreviated form and its full form in table1, it is advisable to use tsheg both before and after the abbreviated and full forms.
 This helps avoid mistaken replacements of the same form appearing in the middle of a syllable.
 However, a drawback is that an abbreviated form at the beginning of the sentence remains unreplaced (See [issue](https://github.com/orgs/Divergent-Discourses/projects/1/views/1?pane=issue&itemId=50262100)).

+## Copyright

+**TibNorm** was developed by Yuki Kyogoku of Leipzig University then modified by Christina Sabbagh (**TibNormCSV**) of SOAS, University of London, for the Divergent Discourses project.
+The project is a joint study involving SOAS University of London and Leipzig University, funded by the AHRC in the UK and the DFG in Germany.
+Please acknowledge the project in any use of these materials.
+Copyright for the project resides with the two universities.